pieceofpie8/CS180Project/README.md

 To add a blocked user as a friend or vice versa, first remove them from friends / blocked.
 Starting a DM is a necessary operation to make sure the file saves properly.
 A message can be sent without starting one, but it is not recommended.
 In order for the SMClientGUIInterface test to work an isntance of SMServerFin should be running in the background.
+In the presentation there was a small issue with the password section for creating an account saying "new username."
+This has since been fixed in the final result.

 ## Submission:

 Submitted workspace on Vocareum by David Erb
+Submitted Report by Atharv
+Submitted Presentation by (insert here)

 # Classes: